UtbOvertorneaPM/EquipmentManagementSystem/README.md

     }
     }
    ```
-   User and password should be the MySql user that has access to the database, if this is the only database you will use on the computer you can use the root user you created during the MySql setup.

  8. Add a new site in IIS manager, make sure to set binding as https and sign it with a certificate.